Skip to main content

 A recurring theme in the intersection of randomized algorithms and AI is the computational-statistical tradeoff (Bottou & Bousquet, 2008): for a fixed total budget of time or FLOPs, should one train a more complex model on less data, or a simpler model on more data?
 Randomized approximations shift this tradeoff by reducing the per-sample computational cost:

-• Using random feature approximations for kernel methods enables processing 100x more data at the cost of a small approximation error, which often improves overall accuracy because the statistical benefit of more data outweighs the approximation loss.
+• Using random feature approximations for kernel methods enables processing substantially more data at the cost of a small approximation error.
+In the regime where the original kernel method is data-limited rather than approximation-limited, the statistical benefit of the extra data can outweigh the approximation loss, improving overall accuracy.

 • Gradient sketching reduces communication cost in distributed training, enabling more workers and thus faster convergence (more gradient updates per unit time), despite the slightly noisier gradient estimates.